Multimodal LLM With Hierarchical Mixture-of-Experts for VQA on 3D Brain MRI: Experiments

 \paragraph{Training} We fine-tune the multimodal LLM using the loss defined in Equation~\ref{eq:loss} on the VQA training dataset.
 We freeze the vision encoder while unfreezing the hierarchical MoE and LLM weights.
 We train the model on the train dataset for 2 epochs.
 The LLM is trained with LoRA, setting $r$ to 16 and $alpha$ to 32, with a dropout of 0.1.
 We employ a cosine learning rate scheduler that starts at a learning rate of $2.0\times 10^{-4}$.

-\paragraph{Baseline models} We compare our approach to several baseline models, including LLaVA-Med \citep{li2023llava}, M3D \citep{bai2024m3d}, Med3DVLM \citep{xin2025med3dvlm}, and RadFM \citep{wu2023towards}\footnote{We planned to evaluate Merlin \citep{blankemeier2024merlin}, but the report-generation model weights were not publicly available at the time of submission.}.
+\paragraph{Baseline models} We compare our approach to several baseline models, including LLaVA-Med \citep{li2023llava}, M3D \citep{bai2024m3d}, Merlin \citep{blankemeier2024merlin}, Med3DVLM \citep{xin2025med3dvlm}, and RadFM \citep{wu2023towards}.
 To process the multiple 3D MRI image modalities, we use a multi-image approach, in which we concatenate the image tokens generated from each MRI image modality from a shared projection layer and vision encoder \citep{wu2023towards}.
 Because LLaVA-Med is not implemented with a 3D vision encoder, to ensure a fair comparison, we test it with our model's vision encoder \citep{bai2024m3d}.
 Similar to our method, the vision encoder is frozen and only the projection layer and LLM are trainable.
-To provide a comparison to our model's multi-task heads, which are trained end-to-end with the rest of our framework, we independently train a new multi-task head.
+To provide a comparison to our model's multi-task classifier, which is trained end-to-end with the rest of our framework, we independently train a new multi-task classifier.
 We use a Phi3 language model with multi-task heads to predict the multi-task outputs given the prompt and text generation.
 The model is trained on our train dataset and had 99.8\% accuracy on the validation set.
 Other hyperparameter settings mirror our method as closely as possible to ensure a fair comparison.

 \paragraph{Evaluation} For evaluating the models' task proficiency, we use accuracy for volume, shape, spread, and out-of-scope tasks, and per-label accuracy for the region task.
 We estimate the standard deviation using 500 bootstrap resamples.